-Child or Young Person Anyone who has not yet reached their 18 th Birthday.
+Terminology and A cronyms Child or Young Person Anyone who has not yet reached their 18th Birthday.
 Parent Birth parents or adoptive parents i.e. those with parental responsibility.
 It is recognised, however, that other adults may be in a parenting role, for example step parents and foster carers.
 Staff All those working for or on behalf of the school, including paid and unpaid staff, full time or part time staff, temporary, casual, agency staff, self-employed people and contractors.
 Abuse A form of maltreatment which includes physical, sexual and emotional harm or neglect.
-A person may abuse a child by inflicting harm or by failing to act to preven harm.
-Children may be abused within their family, in an institutional or community setting, by those known to them, or, more rarely by a stranger.
-Early help Providing support as soon as a problem emerges, at any point in a child's life, from the foundation years to teenage years.
-Initial Early Help A means of providing families with the help and support they need to prevent issues Assessment from escalating (and avoid involvement from Children's Social Care.)
+A person may abuse a child by inflicting harm or by failing to act to prevent harm.
+Children may be abused within their family, in an institutional or community Early Help setting, by those known to them, or, more rarely by a stranger.
+Providing support as soon as a problem emerges, at any point in a child's life, from the foundation years to teenage years.
+Initial Early Help Assessment A means of providing families with the help and support they need to prevent issues from escalating (and avoid involvement from Children's Social Care.)
 Early Help A way of identifying the strengths and needs within a family in order to provide the Assessment (EHA) right help and support at the right time.
 Safeguarding The action we take to promote the welfare of all children and prevent them from coming to any harm.
 Child Protection The activity undertaken to protect specific children who are identified as suffering, or likely to suffer, significant harm.
 Child protection is one element of safeguarding.
 Harm The ill treatment or impairment of health and development, including impairment suffered from seeing or hearing the ill treatment of another.
 Significant Harm The threshold that requires compulsory intervention in the family for the best interests of the child.
-DSL Designated Safeguarding Lead Deputy DSL Deputy Designated Safeguarding Lead LADO Local Authority Designated Officer SSSCB Stoke-on-Trent and Staffordshire Safeguarding Children Board CIN / CIN Plan Child in Need / Child in Need Plan (under s.17 Children Act 1989) CP / CP Plan Child Protection / Child Protection Plan (under s.47 Children Act 1989) LAC Looked After Child CSE Child Sexual Exploitation CET Child Exploitation Team (within Staffordshire Police) FGM Female Genital Mutilation CME Children Missing from Education MASH Multi Agency Safeguarding Hub CSC Children's Social Care SRT Safeguarding Referral Team (Stoke-on-Trent)
+DSL Designated Safeguarding Lead Deputy DSL Deputy Designated Safeguarding Lead LADO Local Authority Designated Officer SSCB Stoke-on-Trent and Staffordshire Safeguarding Children Board CIN / CIN Plan Child in Need / Child in Need Plan (under s.17 Children Act 1989) CP / CP Plan Child Protection / Child Protection Plan (under s.47 Children Act 1989) LAC Looked After Child CSE Child Sexual Exploitation CCE Child Criminal Exploitation CET Child Exploitation Team (within Staffordshire Police) FGM Female Genital Mutilation CME Children Missing from Education MASH Multi Agency Safeguarding Hub CSC Children's Social Care SRT Safeguarding Referral Team (Stoke-on-Trent) WRAP Workshop to raise awareness of 'Prevent' which is part of the Government's counter terrorism strategy.